PlasmaStark/salix/src/contents/blog/2024-10-09-piracy-shield.md

 A first mishap occurred while providing VPN credentials.
 For instance, the username given to DAZN would be `dazn@piracyshield.net`.
 This is just an id, not an e-mail address.
 Usernames and passwords were allegedly sent as plain text via e-mail in a .zip compressed file; moreover in a few days an anonymous bought the `piracyshield.net` domain, so e-mails from addresses like `info@piracyshield.net` are now a threat.

-Right on point, Piracy Shield's code, interface, and documentation were leaked three mere weeks after deployment [cite], allowing for some insight.
+Right on point, Piracy Shield's code, interface, and documentation [were leaked](https://github.com/fuckpiracyshield) three mere weeks after deployment, allowing for some insight.
 For instance, one must be sure the Death Star does not destroy important websites (like `www.google.com`) or components: how would you implement it?
 Most likely, not like this.

 ```python